-The 2022 EDP features a mix of in person and virtual sessions.
+EDP features a mix of in person and virtual sessions.
 Please check the program brochure for specific dates, times, and locations.
 In person classes will be held in downtown Seattle at the Washington Athletic Club, 1325 Sixth Avenue and virtual ones will be on Zoom.

 Attendance is required at all sessions.
 WBA recognizes that certain absences cannot be avoided and will approve missed courses on a case by case basis.
 It is still expected that all course work be completed for any missed class.
 In order to complete the entire program, there can be no more than two absences.

 It is each student’s personal responsibility to attend all scheduled classes and events, complete all homework assignments, and fully participate in all group assignments and team building exercises.

 Participants are required to complete 6-8 hours of homework prior to each class.
 This prepares them to best understand the topics, challenges them to be proactive in their learning, and to seek out the advice of key individuals within their own institution when needed.
 After completing their individual homework the participants then confer with an assigned and diversified study group (bankers with differing skill sets) within their class to compare notes and learn how their peers approached the questions.

 One of the unique aspects of the EDP is the mentorship program.
 It was designed to pair EDP students with an executive mentor from their bank who works with them on a monthly basis to reinforce the classroom learning experience, introduce them to key executives at their institution, and pair them with business experts for assistance in their homework preparation.
 Each student is required to have a mentor for the duration of the program; they are expected to interact frequently with them and to use them as a sounding board to assist them in understanding topics that may be outside their current knowledge base.
 This is one of the few banking related executive development programs in the country where mentor and mentee are partnered to ensure the most complete development of the student.